jasonblanchard/guide-how-to-learn-ruby-on-rails/README.md

 This means our **local** Rails **server** is successfully running on our computer.
 Now let's look at the different pieces.

+Note: some other Rails tutorials introduce **scaffolding** (via [`rails generate scaffold`](http://guides.rubyonrails.org/command_line.html#rails-generate)) to automatically write starter code for you, but we are going to take the manual approach for the sake of better understanding.
+You'll thank us later.

 ### Models

 **Models** are what deal with data in your application – they handle passing data to and from the **database** using **SQL**.
 Think of a database as a bunch of interconnected spreadsheets, where each spreadsheet is called a **table**.
 Models in Rails are built as gem called **ActiveRecord**.